starlocke/drupal-mailmime/README.txt

           + If all of the above fails, [23]Mail Mime will disable itself and print a warning to both the screen and the error log.

+[24]Troubleshooting

+   If you see:

+     Fatal error: : Call to undefined method Mail_mimePart::encodeHeader()

+   ...then your version of copy of [25]Mail_mimePart is over five years old and needs to be updated.

 References

    1. http://drupal.org/project/mailmime